-Keep refrigerated until ready to use.
-Then, You will need to brine your poultry for 1 hour per pound of bird in the refrigerator before cooking so plan accordingly.
+Keep this solution refrigerated until ready to use.
+You will need to brine your poultry for one hour per pound of bird in the refrigerator before cooking so plan accordingly.

 Add vinegar, pickling spice, black pepper, allspice, garlic powder, and tarragon.
 Mix well.

-Thoroughly rinse all the brine from the turkey before cooking.
+Thoroughly rinse all the brine from the poultry before cooking.
 Otherwise, there will be a salty flavor to the bird.
-Read more on brining a turkey.
-The technique works for any poultry you wish to brine.